Home » Our Impact

 Advocacy Efforts and Success

-• In 2023, Legislation 0231-23 was signed into law.
-This legislation granted to Navajo Prep in the amount of $3,000,000 to finish the construction of our student home from the Sihasin Funds.
-We express our sincere gratitude to sponsor Delegate Dr. Andy Nez, co-sponsors Delegate Seth Damon and Delegate Rickie Nez, and the 25th Navajo Nation Council who passed this legislation.
+In 2023, Legislation 0231-23 was signed into law, granting Navajo Preparatory School $3,000,000 from the Sihasin Funds to complete the construction of our student residential home.
+We express our sincere gratitude to our sponsor Delegate Dr. Andy Nez, co-sponsors Delegate Seth Damon and Delegate Rickie Nez, and the 25th Navajo Nation Council for their support in passing this important legislation.